Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

 By way of example, for a $p\times p \times p$ tensor $\mathcal{T}$, observe that when $\mathcal{T}$ contains only one large nonzero entry, it holds that $\mu_0 = \sqrt{p}$, whereas when $\mathcal{T}$ is the tensor with constant entries, it holds that $\mu_0 = 1$.
 Consequently, $\mu_0$ can be understood as a measure of ``spikiness'' of the underlying tensor, with larger values of $\mu_0$ corresponding to more ``spiky'' $\mathcal{T}$.

-In addition, we will present bounds for the estimation of $\U_k$ up to right mulitplication of an orthogonal matrix $\mathbf{W}_k$.
+In addition, we will present bounds for the estimation of $\U_k$ up to right multiplication of an orthogonal matrix $\mathbf{W}_k$.
 The appearance of the orthogonal matrix $\mathbf{W}_k$ occurs due to the fact that we do not assume that singular values are distinct, and hence singular vectors are only identifiable up to orthogonal transformation.
-Previous results of this type also typically include an additional orthogonal matrix \citep{agterberg_entrywise_2022,agterberg_entrywise_2022-1,cai_subspace_2021,abbe_entrywise_2020,cape_two--infinity_2019}.

-The following result establishes the $\ell_{2,\infty}$ perturbation bound for the estimated singular vectors from the HOOI algorithm (initialized via diagonal deletion, \cref{al:dd}) under the general tensor denoising model.
-Note that the setting considered in this section is more general than the setting considered in the previous sections.
+The following result establishes the $\ell_{2,\infty}$ perturbation bound for the estimated singular vectors from \cref{al:tensor-power-iteration} under the general tensor denoising model, which is more general than the setting considered in the previous sections.